om1007/Bingeflix/README.md

 # Bingeflix

-▪ Developed a web application using HTML, CSS, and JavaScript with a sleek design.
-GitHub ▪ Enabled users to browse and view movies, shows, and documentaries.
+▪ Developed a OTT platform with a sleek design .

+▪ Enabled users to browse and view movies, shows, and documentaries.

 ▪ Focused on creating a user-friendly interface with smooth navigation.

 ▪ Emphasized delivering an engaging user experience.

 Output :